operasoftware/devopera/articles/_posts/2010-07-01-offline-applications-html5-appcache.md

 ---
-title: Running Your Web Applications Offline with HTML5 AppCache
+title: Running Your Web Applications Offline With HTML5 AppCache
 authors:
 - shwetank-dixit
 intro: 'In this article Shwetank Dixit explains how to use the HTML5 application cache feature to make your web apps run offline.'